 Authors for whom English is a second language may choose to have their manuscript professionally edited before submission to improve the English.
 A list of independent suppliers of editing services can be found at http://authorservices.wiley.com/bauthor/english_language.asp.
 All services are paid for and arranged by the author and use of one of these services does not guarantee acceptance or preference for publication.

 Layout of manuscripts

-FEMS strongly recommends that you compile your manuscript in MS Word and save it as a .doc or .docx file (not a .pdf file), using the following layout.
+FEMS politely requests you compile your manuscript in MS Word and save it as a .doc or .docx file (not a .pdf file), using the following layout.

 - Title page, the abstract, main text in one single column and references.

 - Figures, placing each figure on a separate page and ensuring that the figure is at least twice the size it will be in the published document.
 Include the figure number (e.g. Fig. 1) and optionally including the figure legend well outside the boundary of the space occupied by the figure.
 ScholarOne Manuscripts will combine your separately uploaded figure files and the manuscript main body into one online file.
 Please ensure that you upload the figures only once, i.e. either embedded at the end of the text document or as separate files.

 - The right-hand margin justification should be switched off.
 Artificial word breaks at the end of lines must be avoided.